Check out my California Reservoir Levels Dashboard

 Data and Tools

-In my previous post, about California water levels, I presented a “bar graph” showing the amount of water currently in California’s reservoirs.
+In my California water levels visualization, I presented a “bar graph” showing the amount of water currently in California’s reservoirs.
 However, I thought it’d be interesting to see how this has changed over the course of the last few months, since the state has gotten alot of rain and snow recently.
-I decided to try and “animate” the graph for the current water year (going back to October 1, 2015) showing how the recent El Nino rain has been filling up the reservoirs in California.
-Click the “animate” button below the figure and you can use the slider to change the speed of animation as it cycles through the days. (more…)

 California has had an issue with drought, especially for the past few years now.
 Recently, 2016-2017’s El Nino weather patterns has brought a significant amount of rain to the state and helped alleviate some, but not all, of the major issues.